Getting Started with Custom Framing

 The price for wood frames is all over the place.
 There are many online framing options in addition to your local options that are worth exploring.
 Some offer just a handful of moldings in a variety of preset sizes, but a few will really work with you on something custom, like Framebridge.com.
 If you have a nice art supply store nearby, they often have some nice ready-made options in standard sizes if you want to take on the task yourself.

 The supply-chain issues for molding has hit the framing industry hard.
 I did not realize most molding comes from overseas.
 Before beginning your selection process, ask your framer which moldings they currently have in stock or know they can easily get.
 This will save you a lot of wasted time.
+Typically, the things they have in stock tend to be less expensive.

 Shadowbox with Float Mounting

 This is a framing style I like to use on occasion for my photography or art.
 Because I present my photos in a more contemporary style, I do not add a mat.
 Shadowboxing dresses it up and really makes the art shine.
 This requires a deeper molding and is more expensive because of the time and materials involved as well as that fact that it becomes a larger size.
 The art will first be mounted to a slightly smaller piece of acid free foam board that provides the lift.
 That will then be mounted onto a mat board larger than the art.
 How to mount the art to the foam board depends on the size and value of the art.
 A framer can best advise you on this.
 Since the larger mat board will show, it is important that you choose a color that will enhance the art.
 For my skier series, I make sure the mat board makes the image pop and does not make the paper or snow look grey or yellow.
 The sides of the interior of the frame will need to be built up with additional mat board or spacers to hide the inside of the frame.
-If you choose to frame in this style, order prints on cotton rag instead of luster papers and ask me to reduce the white trim size to approx. ½ ” instead of the usual wide white border.
+If you choose to frame in this style, order prints on cotton rag instead of luster papers and ask me to reduce the white trim size to approx.1/2- 3/4 ” instead of the usual wide white border.

 Sampe of float mounted in shadowbox image for Hooey Mountain